cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

   - Tiled 3D buildings, loaded from a remote CMCL server.
   - 2D river data from a WMS endpoint provided by Cornell University.
   - No metadata or timeseries present in this data set.
+  - Styling based on distance from Castle Clinton
+  - Filtering to hide the Whitehall Ferry terminal

 It's worth noting that with this sample data, no stack is running so no support for dynamic metadata or timeseries is available.
 This is something that we plan to work on in future, no true generic solution exists for this so far.